 - A cognitive bias is a systematic pattern of deviation from fully rational judgment.
 Individuals construct their own subjective reality based on personal perceptions, rather than objective input, and these subjective judgements can dictate behavior.
 While such biases can help an underwriter, for example, find commonalities and shortcuts that speed up the decision-making process, they can also lead to errors in judgement.

+No one is immune to the pitfalls of heuristics.
+In fact, seasoned professionals can often be the most susceptible to trusting these mental shortcuts.
+Consider the example of a physician who, after years of clinical practice, naturally relies on experience to reach decisions faster and rarely consults reference materials in making a diagnosis.
+Such use of heuristics in clinical decision-making is a well-known cause of misdiagnoses.
 For underwriters, it is common to work under time pressure given the volume of work and quick turnaround time required.
 This is where heuristics most frequently come into play: They allow the underwriter to make confident decisions based on prior experience, utilizing critical thinking and the learned ability to identify patterns.
 Heuristics can also lead to underwriting mistakes, however, such as overlooking certain types of evidence and subsequently making decisions that are too conservative or too liberal for the particular risk assessment.